p2997680906-5.jpg

 3 cups spring or filtered water

-1 cup full fat coconut milk or your favorite dairy milk
+1 cup full fat milk or coconut milk

 1/4 teaspoon sea salt